 #2 You learn more about the employee

-As engagement onboarding is focused on the employee, you’re able to ask them questions about personal and professional strengths, experiences, drivers, expectations, and personal interests during pre-boarding so you can help them put their strengths to use in their role, and empower them to make the role their own.
+As experience-driven onboarding is focused on the employee, you’re able to ask them questions about personal and professional strengths, experiences, drivers, expectations, and personal interests during pre-boarding so you can help them put their strengths to use in their role, and empower them to make the role their own.
 These genuine conversations help provide you with necessary insight and foster connection.

 #3 You speed up socialisation

 We all want to fit in, especially at the place where we spend a third of our lives!
 Studies have shown when employees feel socially accepted and integrated in their workplace, they’re more likely to succeed, in part, because they know who to reach out to for help and guidance.
 A well-designed onboarding program can speed up integration by communicating workplace values and customs, encouraging introductions, and by informally introducing the manager and team during pre-boarding.

 At this point, your new hire feels connected to their team, their manager, their role, and their new employer and they haven’t even started!
 When people feel comfortable and confident and valued, they’re more engaged and productive in the workplace.